Heems: Das Racist

-Solo career
+Solo career and Swet Shop Boys

 While still with Das Racist, in January 2012, Suri released his first solo mixtape, Nehru Jackets, on his own Greedhead imprint.
 Nehru Jackets was released in collaboration with SEVA NY.
 Guests on Nehru Jackets include Despot, Danny Brown, and Childish Gambino.
 The album has received positive reviews, including a score of 8/10 from Spin.
 Heems's second mixtape, Wild Water Kingdom, was released on November 14, 2012, also on the Greedhead label.
 It features production from Harry Fraud, Keyboard Kid, Crookers, Beautiful Lou, Le1f, and Lushlife.
 Guests on Wild Water Kingdom include Childish Gambino and Lakutis.

 After the break up of Das Racist, at the end of 2012, Suri moved to Mumbai to work on his first official album, and performed solo in India.
 In April 2014, he recorded a Japanese commercial for Vitamin Water.
 His debut solo album, Eat Pray Thug, was released on March 10, 2015, jointly with Greedhead and Megaforce Records.
 The first single, "Sometimes," was released on January 8, 2015.
 The album was recorded in Mumbai and Brooklyn, and includes collaborations with Dev Hynes (aka Blood Orange), Rafiq Bhatia, Gordon Voidwell, Boody B, and Harry Fraud.
 Heems has referred to the album as "9/11 and Heartbreak."
 In August 2015, Heems announced that Fox had bought his story rights for a potential sitcom, and that he was working on the pilot.